 The National Civics Bee Competition is a three phase event.
 In Phase One, 6th, 7th and 8th grade students will participate in an essay competition.
 Judges will select 20 finalists to participate in the second phase.
 Phase Two is a quiz event testing civics knowledge in front of a panel of judges and live audience.
 Judges will select 3 winners to participate in the third and final round.
 In Phase Three, the top 3 students from each of Kentucky’s six regional competitions will advance to the state final.
-The winner of the National Civics Bee Kentucky State Finals will be invited to Washington, DC to compete in the inaugural National Civics Bee national championship in Fall 2024.
+The winner of the National Civics Bee Kentucky State Finals will be invited to Washington, DC to compete in the inaugural National Civics Bee national championship.

 Our Region Includes Bell, Berea Independent, Casey, Boyle, Clay, Corbin Independent, Estill, Garrad, Harlan, Jackson, Jessamine, Knox, Laurel, Leslie, Lincoln, Madison, McCreary, Owsley, Pulaski, Rockcastle, Wayne, Whitley, and Williamsburg.